luoxinyuan/dual_arm_manip/open_door/scripts/README.md

 These files will be saved in the current directory.

-Please refer to the "calibration" function in arm.py for details.
+Please refer to the `calibration` function in arm.py for details.

 ## Calibration test: